 About Robots

-From early mechanised human forms to today’s cutting-edge technology, this major exhibition reveals our 500-year quest to make machines human.
+From early mechanised human forms to today’s cutting-edge technology, this major exhibition revealed our 500-year quest to make machines human.

 Featuring more than 100 objects – from automatons to science fiction film stars and the creations of modern research labs – this exhibition displayed the most significant collection of humanoid robots ever assembled.